salt-extensions/salt-extension-copier/docs/topics/extraction.md

 git rebase -i --empty=drop --root --committer-date-is-author-date
 ```

-The main goal here is to delete the commits that do not touch any of the extracted files, and also delete the last commit that removes them.
-The merge commits seem to be deleted automatically during the rebase.
+The purpose of this step is to drop commits that don’t touch the extracted files plus the last commit that removes them.
+Merge commits are deleted automatically during the rebase.

-While looking at the Git log, please note the major contributors (to add them as code authors later).
+While reviewing the Git log, please note the major contributors (in order to add them as code authors later).

 (populate-repo-target)=
 ### 5. Populate the extension repo

-When answering the Copier questions, choose the `engine` module type only, specify yourself as an author:
+Answer the Copier questions, choosing the `engine` module type only, and specify yourself as the author:

 ```shell
 cd ..